Reviews You Can Rely On

 Project Type

-Once you've narrowed down the right style of saw for your project, another important factor in deciding what specific model to buy is thinking about how much saw do you need?
-To answer this question, you can take a look at how often you tackle home improvement and yard work projects, the complexity of those projects, and your skill level.
+Once you've narrowed down the right style of saw for your project, another important factor in deciding what specific model to buy is thinking about how much saw you need.
+Take a look at how often you tackle home improvement and yard work projects, the complexity of those projects, and your skill level.
 If you are just starting on your DIY journey, we recommend going with a simpler, more affordable model to build up your familiarity and dexterity with the tools.
 As you become more experienced, you will learn what features you use the most and which specs to look for when it's time to upgrade.
-If you have some years of experience and now just look for any excuse to bust out the power tools and start your next home improvement project, you probably know the standard of power, precision, and durability you're looking for.
+If you have some years of experience and are just looking for any excuse to bust out the power tools and start your next home improvement project, you probably know the standard of power, precision, and durability you're looking for.
 In that case, we feel that it is worth investing a bit more in your purchase so you can be confident that it will have the ability to carry you through any size project, lasting cut after cut after cut.

 saw - we test and rate how easy it is to change blades on each of the saws...